lcgiuntoli/Thesis-Ideas-/CANE-Outline.md

 4. Sources: overwhelmingly lit. works or works on mythology
     - Chronology: literary works *before* Aristarchus
 5. Mythological figures?
 Is it possible to generalize?
 (Characters outside *Iliad*?)
+6. Motivation and logic of scholarly discussion of ἱστορίαι

 Discuss process (What-How-Why)